Christopher Rufo: Critical race theory

-Rufo's views on race and poverty became more conservative while directing America Lost, a 2019 documentary coproduced by PBS and WNET for the series "Chasing the Dream: Poverty and Opportunity in America".
-From 2016 through 2019, Rufo's investigation into poverty in cities that had declined dramatically following periods of prosperityYoungstown, Ohio; Memphis, Tennessee; and Stockton, Californialeft him with the view that poverty stemmed from "social, familial, even psychological [dynamics]" and could not be solved by public policy.
+Rufo's views on race and poverty became more conservative while directing America Lost, a 2019 documentary co-produced by PBS and WNET for the series "Chasing the Dream: Poverty and Opportunity in America".
+From 2016 to 2019, Rufo's investigation into poverty in cities that had declined dramatically following periods of prosperityYoungstown, Ohio; Memphis, Tennessee; and Stockton, Californialeft him with the view that poverty stemmed from "social, familial, even psychological" dynamics and could not be solved by public policy.
 Rufo said that the 2016 United States presidential election challenged ineffective establishment responses to poverty and drew attention to these cities.
-In his 2018 Discovery Institute-funded policy paper "Seattle Under Siege: How Seattle's Homelessness Policy Perpetuates the Crisis and How We Can Fix It," Rufo wrote that four groups"socialist intellectuals", "compassion brigades", the "homeless-industrial complex", and the "addiction evangelists"had successfully framed the debate on homelessness and diverted funding to their projects, with the "compassion brigade" calling for social justice using terms such as "compassion, empathy, bias, inequality, root causes, systemic racism."
+In his 2018 Discovery Institute-funded policy paper "Seattle Under Siege: How Seattle's Homelessness Policy Perpetuates the Crisis and How We Can Fix It", Rufo wrote that four groups"socialist intellectuals", "compassion brigades", the "homeless-industrial complex", and the "addiction evangelists"had successfully framed the debate on homelessness and diverted funding to their projects, with the "compassion brigade" calling for social justice using terms such as "compassion, empathy, bias, inequality, root causes, systemic racism".

-Rufo has opposed what he calls critical race theory in governmental and other publicly funded institutions, and has characterized it as a kind of "cult indoctrination".
-Rufo contended in 2020 that "critical race theory has pervaded every institution in the federal government".
-Critical race theory considers the idea that racism is systemic, in that laws, policies, regulations, and even court decisions create and continue historical racial prejudices in the United States.
-Rufo described his strategy to oppose critical race theory as intentionally using the term to conflate various race-related ideas in order to create a negative association.
-Rufo said that "[w]e will eventually turn [critical race theory] toxic, as we put all of the 'various cultural insanities' under that brand category.
+Rufo has opposed what he calls critical race theory in governmental and other publicly funded institutions, and has called it a kind of "cult indoctrination".
+In 2020, he said, "critical race theory has pervaded every institution in the federal government".
+Critical race theory involves the idea that racism is systemic, in that laws, policies, regulations, and even court decisions create and continue historical racial prejudices in the United States.
+Rufo has said he has intentionally used the term "critical race theory" for various race-related ideas to create unfavorable associations: "We will eventually turn [critical race theory] toxic, as we put all of the 'various cultural insanities' under that brand category.
 The goal is to have the public read something 'crazy' in the newspaper and immediately think 'critical race theory'."
-Rufo has described intersectionality as "a hard left academic theory that reduces people to a network of racial, gender and sexual orientation identities and intersect in complex ways and determine whether you are an oppressor or oppressed".
+Rufo has called intersectionality "a hard left academic theory that reduces people to a network of racial, gender and sexual orientation identities and intersect in complex ways and determine whether you are an oppressor or oppressed".
 Kimberlé Crenshaw, an influential figure in critical race theory, has said that what Rufo and Republicans "are calling critical race theory is a whole range of things, most of which no one would sign on to, and many of the things in it are simply about racism".